jettro/semi-website/_guides/weaviate/current/index.md

 ## About the Contextionary

-The Contextionary (derived from **dictionary**) gives context to the language used in your dataset.
+The Contextionary (derived from **dictionary**, aka `C11Y`) gives context to the language used in your dataset (there is an individual Contextionary per language).
 At the root, the Contextionary is based on the [*Global Vectors for Word Representation*](https://nlp.stanford.edu/projects/glove/) concept.
 When running a Weaviate instance, it comes with an out of the box Contextionary which is trained on Wikipedia and the Wiktionary.
+In principle, you never have to create a manual Contextionary.
+We aim to make the C11Y available for use cases in any domain, regardless if they are business-related, academic or other.

 The Contextionary doesn't use a traditional storage and indexing mechanism, but it uses vector positions to place data into a 600-dimensional space.
 When you run a Weaviate, it comes with a pre-trained Contextionary (you never have to do any training yourself) that contains the contextual representation that allows Weaviate to store data based on its contextual meaning.